 - Counselling Service – a team of professional counsellors providing therapeutic counselling in a number of different formats

-- Disability Services – supporting & advising students with disabilities
+- Disability Services – supporting and advising students with disabilities including specific learning differences, mental health, autism spectrum and long term medical conditions

 - University Health Centre – providing GP and other healthcare services on campus